subhanSahebShaik/phishing_url_classifier/README.md

 - React JS

 ## Contributing
 Contributions are welcome!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request..